Ursula Stephens: State politics

 Stephens ran unsuccessfully for the seat of Goulburn at the 2015 New South Wales state election.
 She reprised her candidacy at the 2019 state election but was again unsuccessful.

 Later career

 In July 2019, Stephens succeeded Frank Brennan as CEO of Catholic Social Services Australia.
+She resigned from the role in 2021 to take up an appointment as CEO of Australian Catholic Safeguarding Ltd, a newly created body established "to oversee safeguarding, child protection and professional standards matters" for the Catholic Church in Australia.

 Personal life

 Stephens has four children with her husband Bob.
 In 2005, while serving in the Senate, she was awarded the degree of Doctor of Public Administration (DPA) by the University of Canberra for a thesis on "best practice in service delivery models and the impact of National Competition Policy reforms on regional and rural communities".